openmrs/openmrs-core/README.md

 If all goes well (check the console output) you can access the OpenMRS application at `localhost:8080/openmrs`.

-Refer to [Getting Started as a Developer - Maven](https://wiki.openmrs.org/display/docs/Maven) for some more information on useful Maven commands and build options.
+Refer to [Getting Started as a Developer - Maven](https://wiki.openmrs.org/display/docs/Maven) for some more information related to it. on useful Maven commands and build options.

 ## Navigating the repository